 Indexes: You can find old cases and articles published in the NYLJ using the New York Law Journal Digest-Annotator.
 The Digest Annotator goes back to 1982, and it is available in print and online, by subscription through the NYLJ web site.

 In addition, you can find NYLJ articles indexed back to 1980 in the Legal Resource Index (LRI) and LegalTrac.
-The LRI is available on Lexis, Westlaw and Dialog.
+The LRI is available on Lexis and Westlaw.
 The LRI and LegalTrac are also sold as a subscription database, available through some academic, bar association and membership law library web sites.

 You can find where cases were published in the NYLJ from 1888 to 1982 using Clark's Digest-Annotator, the predecessor of the New York Law Journal Digest-Annotator.
 The books are available in some New York law libraries with historical collections, and microfilm is available at others, including New York Public Library's SIBL branch.
 If you don't have access, you can hire a researcher at NYPL Premium Services to look up cases for you.